nmh4598/nmh4598.github.io/content/blog/terrorist_graphs.md

 +++
 date = "2023-02-26"
-title = "Terrorist networks using centrality and community detection and and simulating random networks with Streamlit" tags = ['python-streamlit-graphs'] toc = true
+title = "Exploring social network analysis for understanding and preventing terrorism 🦹" tags = ['python-streamlit-graphs'] toc = true
 +++

-Social network analysis uses graph theory and network science to gain insights from data on people's connections.
-It involves representing individuals as nodes and their relationships as edges to construct a network graph.
-Metrics like degree centrality, cluster analysis, and betweenness centrality can then reveal how information spreads, who the influential people are, and what communities exist within the network.
-It dives into Python code with NetworkX constructing and implying social networks from real datasets.
+**What is social network analysis and how can it be applied to help us understand the structure and dynamics of terrorist networks?** We'll demystify the basics of centrality, community and show you how it can reveal the inner workings of terrorist groups.

 You can access an interactive Streamlit dashboard here: [Link](https://nmh4598ana.streamlit.app/)